 He then spent five years as a staff sculptor at Mattel Toys working on such classic brands as Barbie, Hot Wheels, and Disney products.

 In 2002, Bryan opened Arkham Studios and began to create occult and literary figures including such people as Anton Lavey and more recently H.P.
 Lovecraft.
-We caught up with Bryan to find out a little more about what inspires him and how he got to be involved in the world of film and TV.
+I caught up with Bryan to find out a little more about what inspires him and how he got to be involved in the world of film and TV.

 So tell me, what are your first memories of discovering the world of horror?